aelias36/robotic-deep-rolling-gui/readme.md

 ### `src > gui`
 Qt GUI made in Qt Designer

-If you installed `pyqt5-tools` you will see Qt Designer at
+If you install `pyqt5-tools` using `python -m pip install pyqt5-tools` you will see Qt Designer at

 `Python39\Lib\site-packages\qt5_applications\Qt\bin\designer.exe`